LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

    - Flash the code to the ESP8266

 If working as a standalone Access Point, connect the phone/tablet to the defined network and start "192.168.4.1" in the browser.
-If working as WLAN client, determine the DHCP IP address with Serial Monitor of IDE and start your browser with that IP address.
+If working as WLAN client, determine the DHCP IP address using the Arduino Serial Monitor (or other IDE) and start your browser with that IP address.

 This should give you a screen as per below on your phone/tablet